JosselinPerret/SonarArduino/README.md

 # Sonar Project using Arduino
 ## What is this ?
 It is a basic project made by *ZenkoLab* for no special reason.
-The project is using an Aruidno with other composants (*all composants are detailled in the section below*).
+The project is using an Arduino with other composants (*all composants are detailled in the section below*).
 The sonar will scan the area around him (15 to 165 degrees) and calculate the distance between it and an object.

 ## Composants needed